- Study with Us

 Student Research Programme

-At UCD, PMC students have long been active and award-winning participants in the Student Summer Research Programme.
-The programme encourages, supports and rewards excellence in student research.
+At UCD, our students have long been active and award-winning participants in the Student Summer Research Programme.
+The programme encourages supports and rewards excellence in student research.

 Students undertake eight-week supervised laboratory or clinical-based projects in Ireland or overseas at one of our partner institutions.
 Students can also select projects with an approved charity or patient-advocate partner.
 Participation in these projects gives students an invaluable experience in the area of investigative medical science.

 Participating in the research programme is consistent with the School’s ambition to produce not just exceptional healthcare practitioners, but life-long learners and world-class medical researchers.
 Each year eight finalists are selected from an entrant pool of more than 70 young clinical investigators with one student being awarded the UCD gold medal in student research.